ddeutils/ddedocs/docs/abstract/data_management/index.md

   like GDPR, CCPA, and others.
 - Zero Trust Architecture: Implementing security models that verify every access request as if it originated from an open network.

+- Data Encryption and Masking
+- Access Control and Authentication
+- Compliance and Regulatory Requirements
+- Privacy-Preserving Data Processing

 ### Data Democratization